-MEA 1207 Clinical Skills II
+MEA 1207 Clinical Skills II 60 hours, 4 credits

-60 hours, 4 credits Students will continue their study of the essential and basic core of back-office medical assisting skills.
+Students will continue their study of the essential and basic core of back-office medical assisting skills.
 They will master knowledge and skills including patient examination and assessment, performing electrocardiography, performing venipuncture, performing medication administration, minor surgical procedures, procedures for medical emergencies, first aid and CPR, and behaviors influencing health.
 They will also learn basic steps for finding employment and advancing in their careers.
 Students will follow applied-learning approaches to all skill development and performance objectives.

-Prerequisite: Clinical Skills I

-Pre- or Co-requisite: Human Anatomy and Physiology II
+Prerequisite: Clinical Skills I Pre or Co-requisite: Structure and Function of the Human Body